Flow Monitoring for Air Compressors

 The benefits of monitoring

 Flow monitoring helps reduce energy waste, prevent downtime, and improve efficiency.
-Real-time air compressor data ensures optimal performance and lower costs, whether managing a single compressor or a full system.
+Real-time compressed air consumption monitoring ensures optimal performance and lower costs, whether managing a single compressor or a full system.

 Lower Energy Costs

 Compressed air is one of the most expensive utilities, with energy making up 70% of operational costs.
 Monitoring detects air leaks, pressure drops, and inefficient unload cycles, allowing you to adjust airflow rates and operating pressure in real time.
+This also helps eliminate "artificial demand", a major source of waste where the entire system is over-pressurised (measured in pounds per square inch or PSI) just to satisfy a single tool, causing every leak and unregulated use-point to consume far more air.
 Tracking kW per CFM ensures your compressor’s output meets demand efficiently.

 What-is-a-Compressed-Air-Booster-2